ayushi1206agrawal/Data_Driven_Insights_for_CodeX_Energy_Drink_Expansion_in_India/README.md

 However, focusing on **product availability** is crucial, as **20%** of consumers choose **CodeX** due to its availability.
 Improving availability is key for enhancing sales and meeting consumer demand.

+## Recommendations for CodeX

+**What immediate improvements can we bring to the product?**

+* First and foremost important thing is Availability.
+As I can see  20% of consumers choose CodeX due to its availability, so improving availability is key for enhancing sales and meeting consumer demand.

+* Acknowledge the health concerns expressed by over 60% of respondents regarding energy drinks.
+Like try to add more natural or organic ingredients, reduce sugar content, and introduce new flavors in CodeX.

+* Limited Edition Packaging and Improve positive response rate, which could help in strengthening CodeX's market position.

+**What should be the ideal price of our product?**

+* The preferred price range for CodeX among consumers is between 50 to 150.

+* In cities like Ahmedabad, Chennai, Hyderabad, Kolkata, Lucknow, Mumbai, and Pune, consumers expect the price to be between 50 to 99.
+In other cities, people are willing to pay up to 150.

+* This indicates that a pricing strategy within this range can be effective in meeting consumer expectations and enhancing market competitiveness.

+**What kind of marketing campaigns, offers, and discounts we can run?**

+**Marketing Campaigns:**

+- **Social Media Ads:** Target the active 15 to 30 age group through engaging and visually appealing ads on platforms like Instagram and Facebook.

+- **Influencer Marketing:** Collaborate with influencers with varying follower ranges for cost-effective brand promotion and giveaways.

+- **Online Retailers/E-commerce Ads:** Utilize PPC platforms on online retailers and e-commerce sites to boost product visibility and sales.

+- **Guerilla Marketing in Supermarkets:** Set up eye-catching displays in supermarkets to attract in-store shoppers and participate in food festival events for broader exposure.

+**Offers and Discounts:**

+- **Bulk Purchase Discounts:** Introduce discounted rates for bulk purchases, especially for the preferred price range of 50 to 99, encouraging larger transactions.

+- **Festival Gift Packs:** Launch special gift packs during festival seasons, tapping into the cultural celebrations in different cities.

+- **Limited-Time Promotions:** Run time-limited promotions during weekends or special occasions to create urgency and stimulate quick purchases.

+- **Loyalty Programs:** Implement a loyalty program rewarding customers with points for each purchase, which can be redeemed for discounts or free products, fostering customer loyalty.

+**Who can be a brand ambassador, and why?**

+Considering the dynamic and energetic image we aim to project for CodeX, two potential brand ambassadors in India could be:

+### 1. Virat Kohli

+- **Sports Icon:** Virat Kohli, as the captain of the Indian cricket team, is an influential sports figure with a massive fan following.

+- **Fitness Enthusiast:** His commitment to fitness aligns well with the health-conscious image associated with energy drinks.

+- **Mass Appeal:** Virat's popularity spans across various age groups, making him a versatile choice to connect with a broad audience.

+### 2. Hardik Pandya

+- **Cricket Star:** Hardik Pandya, a renowned cricketer, brings a youthful and dynamic vibe to the brand.

+- **Fitness Advocate:** Hardik's focus on fitness resonates with the health-conscious messaging often linked to energy drinks.

+- **Youth Icon:** His popularity among the youth can significantly enhance the brand's appeal to the target demographic.

+Having Virat Kohli and Hardik Pandya as brand ambassadors can effectively convey the brand's essence of energy, fitness, and appeal to a diverse audience.

+**Who should be our target audience, and why?**

+- **Age Group: 15-30**

+  - Capturing the energetic and socially active youth demographic.

+  - Leveraging the popularity of social media platforms among this age group.

+- **Urban Centers: Bangalore, Hyderabad, Mumbai, Pune**

+  - Focusing on high-consumption cities to maximize market penetration.

+  - Utilizing the diverse demographics of urban centers.

+- **Fitness Enthusiasts and Sports Participants**

+  - Appealing to health-conscious consumers and those engaged in sports.

+  - Enhancing brand visibility through sports events and sponsorships.

+By concentrating efforts on the **15-30** age group in key urban centers and targeting fitness enthusiasts and sports participants, CodeX can tailor its marketing strategies for maximum effectiveness.